 Ms. Kiely served as a clinical supervisor for art therapists, social workers and student interns at F.E.G.S.
 Health and Human Services, where she was awarded the Alfred P. Miller Award of Excellence for her leadership skills in 2011.
 During her supervisory time at F.E.G.S., Ms. Kiely not only guided staff in their clinical work with adults with persistent mental illness, but she also helped the program through two transitions when the structure of the program changed from a Continuing Day Treatment Program (C.D.T.) to a Personalized Recovery Oriented Services (P.R.O.S.)
 Program.
 She has been a speaker at the Healing Arts Initiative in NYC twice on her work with clients and staff at F.E.G.S.

 Rachael Benjamin, LCSW

-Rachael Benjamin, LCSW, is a Columbia-trained psychotherapist at Matt Lundquist LCSW, a private group practice in Lower Manhattan.
+Rachael Benjamin, LCSW, is a Columbia-trained psychotherapist at Matt Lundquist LCSW, a private group practice in Tribeca, NYC.
 She received postgraduate supervision at the American Cognitive Behavior Institute and a Certification in Maternal Mental Health from the 20/20 Mom Project.
-Ms. Benjamin has participated in trainings regarding mindfulness technique, play therapy, exposure therapy, focus therapy, creative gestalt therapy and acceptance and commitment therapy.
+Rachael Benjamin has participated in trainings regarding mindfulness technique, play therapy, exposure therapy, focus therapy, creative gestalt therapy and acceptance and commitment therapy.

 Since 2005, Ms. Benjamin has worked with adults, adolescents, children, expectant and new mothers, and families and couples.
 She has also supervised both therapists and students.
 Ms. Benjamin has been the clinical supervisor of Master’s level interns and therapists, including LMSW and LCAT’s.